valeriosillari/express-contact-form/README.md

 # Contact Form Express

-### A sample Contact Form Mailer, based on Express.
+### A simple Contact Form Mailer, based on Express.

 For detailed explanation about Express, checkout the [Express docs](https://expressjs.com/).